ShubhadeepSadhukhan1993/fastSF/README.md

 #### `grid: Nx, Ny, Nz`

+This is only applicable if test switch is "on", in which case the code generates input fields based on velocity / scalar distribution.
 The number of points along *x*, *y*, and *z* direction respectively of the  grid.
 Valid for both the vector and scalar fields.
 For two dimensional fields you need to provide `Nx` and `Nz`.

 Only integer values will be accepted.